-The MP1482 is a monolithic synchronous buck regulator.
-The device integrates two $130 m\Omega$ MOSFETs, and provides 2A of continuous load current over a wide input voltage of 4.75V to 18V.
+The MP2307 is a monolithic synchronous buck regulator.
+The device integrates $100m\Omega$ MOSFETS that provide 3A of continuous load current over a wide operating input voltage of 4.75V to 23V.
 Current mode control provides fast transient response and cycle-by-cycle current limit.

-An adjustable soft-start prevents inrush current at turn-on, and in shutdown mode the supply current drops to 1μA.
+An adjustable soft-start prevents inrush current at turn-on and in shutdown mode, the supply current drops below 1μA.

-This device, available in an 8-pin SOIC package, provides a very compact solution with minimal external components.
+This device, available in an 8-pin SOIC package, provides a very compact system solution with minimal reliance on external components.